S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Ricochet Chollima/README.md

 2. malicious shortcut: make single shortcut (LNK) file.
 This LNK file executes malicious code and shares the same name as the ZIP archive, with only the file extension being different.

+3. PowerShell commands: The shortcut (LNK) file is configured to run via PowerShell commands embedded arguments.

+4. toy.bat: When the PowerShell command in “toy03.bat” file is executed, it loads “toy02.dat” file created in temporary folder, functioning as a loader.

+5.